Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 The short butterfly bush has attractive flowers that attract butterflies to your garden

 The dwarf butterfly bush varieties grow between 1 and 3 ft.
 (0.3 – 1 m) tall.
-The small shrubs have a rounded growth habit and have lance-shaped green leaves.
-Butterfly bush’s compact growth makes it ideal for growing in small gardens with limited space.
+The small shrubs have a rounded growth habit and lance-shaped green leaves.
+The butterfly bush’s compact growth makes it ideal for growing in small gardens with limited space.

 Butterfly bushes thrive in zones 5 to 9.